School Handbook

 Below is the financial policy of Calvary Christian School.
 Each parent is asked to read and sign the policy each year to indicate his understanding of and agreement with the policy.

-3. Unpaid balances cannot be carried over from month to month.
-Parents who do not pay by the 25th of the second overdue month will be notified that their children are not to attend classes on the first day of the coming month.
+- Unpaid balances of tuition and Patriots Club cannot be carried over from month to month.
+Parents who do not pay by the second overdue month will be notified that their children are not to attend classes on the first day of the coming month.

-5. All fess other than tuition are non-refundable and non-transferable.
+- All fees other than tuition are non-refundable and non-transferable.

-7. Registration for the Patriot Club (after school care program) is arranged through the business office.
-Fess may be paid in full or in nine monthly payments (September 1—May 1).
+- Registration for the Patriots Club (after school care program) is arranged through the front office.
+Fees may be paid in full or in nine monthly payments (September 1—May 1).
 It is the parent’s responsibility to notify the business office if after school care is discontinued.
 Please note: Monthly payments have been calculated based upon an annual rate and are due in full regardless of the number of school days in any given month.

 NON-PAYMENT OF TUITION OR OTHER SCHOOL FEES